 But there's only so much we can do on our own with porous borders.
-We need the federal government to reauthorize the assault weapons ban.
+We need the federal government to reauthorize the assault weapons ban, as we did in California.
 We need them to ban high capacity magazines, support universal background checks and close the gun show loophole.

 After similar tragedies, other countries have managed to all but avoid future tragedies by cracking down on the sale and proliferation of guns.
 We can do the same.

 When Delaine was in the Assembly, she supported the nation’s first law that banned the sale of military-style assault weapons in California.
 She received death threats, but it was absolutely the right thing to do.
 The bill was signed by Republican Governor George Deukmejian after the murder of five children and wounding of 32 others in a Stockton schoolyard because at that time, Republicans and Democrats could work together to protect our children.